From Cop to Babysitter: SDPD Officers Watch Man's Kids During Emergency

 “No emergency is too small for our officers,” the social media post begins.

-According to the police department, a young father living in the Alpha apartments with his two daughters in SDPD’s southern division recently called 911 because he was experiencing a medical emergency and needed to go to the hospital.
+According to the police department, on Oct.
+6, a young father living in the Alpha apartments with his two daughters in SDPD’s southern division recently called 911 because he was experiencing a medical emergency and needed to go to the hospital.

 But he wasn’t calling authorities to get help for himself.